-There are currently 5 states that are not members of the Drivers License Compact (DLC).
+There are currently 5 states that are not members of the Driver License Compact (DLC).
 The following states of are not members of the DLC reciprocal agreement that all other states and the District of Columbia participate in:

 Though these 5 states are not part of the DLC they still have their own agreements with other states to exchange information regarding traffic tickets.

 For instance the Georgia Department of Driver Services (DDS) points' page states that they are authorized to suspend your license if its records or other evidence shows that you have accumulated 15 points within 24 months under the point system, including violations committed out of state.
 So they obviously receive information from out of state regarding traffic tickets and not only add them to your driving record but assign them points.